MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-tutorial-flow.md

 - You must have a valid [Microsoft Power Automate plan](https://flow.microsoft.com/pricing/)
 - You must have a valid Microsoft Defender for Endpoint plan
-- The Power Automate environment must be Azure AD synced, Defender for Endpoint monitored, and domain-joined
+- The Power Automate environment must be Microsoft Entra ID synced, Defender for Endpoint monitored, and domain-joined

 ## Phase 1: Generate a Defender for Cloud Apps API token<a name="generate-token"></a>